California Wildfire Injury Attorneys

 California Wildfires And Potential Damages You Can Claim

 Did you or your family members suffer injuries in a wildfire in California caused by someone else’s negligence?
-You may be entitled to seek financial compensation for the associated costs.
+You might be able to seek financial compensation for the associated costs.
+However, the outcome still has to depend on available evidence and documentation regarding your case.
 The following are the most common damages associated with wildfire injuries:

 Medical Expenses

-These include all expenses related to your injuries, such as:
+These include all expenses related to your injuries, which may include:

 • Physical therapy costs